zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-ts.md

         email: 'contact@zonemaster.net',
         siteName: '',
     },
+    setTitle(title: string) {
+        return `${title} – Zonemaster`;
+    }
 };

+export default config;
 ```

-## Configuration Options
+## "config.ts" configuration options

 * **defaultLanguage**: The default language to use when no language is specified.
   * The default language must be one of the enabled languages.
+  * The default value is "en".
+  * If this option is updated see [Updating Apache configuration] for required
+    matching update of the Apache configuration.
 * **enabledLanguages**: An array of language codes that are supported by the
   application.
-  * The array should match the list of language codesin the [Locale setting] in
+  * The array should match the list of language codes in the [Locale setting] in
     the Backend configuration.
   * The array must only include language codes also included in
     `project.inlang/settings.json`, but it may be fewer.
 To add new languages,
     see [Translating Zonemaster-GUI]. `project.inlang/settings.json` must only be
     updated in that process.
+* **baseUrl**: The base path Zonemaster-GUI is served on.
+By default it is "/".
+  * If Zonemaster-GUI should be served on e.g. `http:/domaintest.xa/zonemaster`
+    instead of just `http://domaintest.xa/` then this option to be set to
+    "/zonemaster".
+  * If this option is updated see [Updating Apache configuration] for required
+    matching update of the Apache configuration.
 * **apiBaseUrl**: The base URL for API requests.
-This is taken from the
-  `PUBLIC_API_URL` environment variable (default empty) or defaults to '/api'.
+The defaults value is '/api'
+  and must be kept so if `baseUrl` has its default value.
-  * If this value is changed, then [zonemaster.conf-example] must also be
+  * If `baseUrl` is updated, then this option must also be updated so that this
-  updated.
-More information below.
+    option is equal to `baseUrl` + '/api', i.e. '/zonemaster/api' in the
+    example above.
 * **pollingInterval**: The interval (in milliseconds) for polling the API.
 This
   is taken from the `PUBLIC_POLLING_INTERVAL` environment variable (default
   empty) or defaults to 5000 ms.